lsncibb/microbiomeGWAS/README.md

 The current version does not support dosage data from imputation programs.

 #### Usage:
+- The current version only works on Lunix, Unix and Mac system, does not support on windows
-run Rscript R/microbiomeGWAS_v1.0.R -h, you will get help info:
+- run Rscript R/microbiomeGWAS_v1.0.R -h, you will get help info:

   The microbiomeGWAS Script